Batman vs. Robin: Plot

 In the past, a young Bruce Wayne learns of a secret, shadowy organization called the Court of Owls from his father Thomas.
 After witnessing the death of his parents, Bruce suspects that the Court was behind the murder but finds no evidence, which leads him to believe the Court was in fact just a story.
 In the present day, Bruce's son Damian (Note: Introduced in the 2014 film Son of Batman.) goes out as Robin to rescue missing children abducted by Anton Schott AKA Dollmaker, who has been brainwashing them into his "dolls".
 While Batman frees the children, an angry Damian confronts Anton on his own.
 A mysterious figure in an owl costume appears and advises him to kill Anton, tearing Anton's heart out when Damian refuses and leaving a feather behind.
 Batman comes across Anton's corpse and suspects Damian of killing him, due to his past violent actions and the fact that the mysterious figure was only seen by him.
 Bruce thinks Damian is dangerous, prompting him to place security measures around Wayne Manor to prevent him from going out as Robin without his permission.

 The following night, Bruce goes out as Batman to track down the source of the feather, leading him to a museum where he finds it came from a large preserved owl.
 Bruce is ambushed by a group of owl costumed assassins, wounding him, but is rescued by Dick Grayson.
 While driving to meet with his girlfriend Samantha Vanaver, a group of thugs in owl masks run him off the road and take him to their headquarters, where he meets their leader the "Grandmaster", who offers Bruce the chance to join them.
 He kindly declines, leaving a tracking device in their hideout before leaving.
 Unaware he is Batman, the court lets him leave safely.
 Meanwhile, Damian escapes Wayne Manor, and while out he meets the same assassin who killed Anton.
 Introducing himself as Talon, he takes Damian under his wing, training him to become a Court assassin.
+Damian grows closer to Talon, eventually leading to a physical fight between Bruce and Damian.